- 1 What are Perks in Cyberpunk 2077?

-Cyberpunk 2077 has finally arrived, and with it comes a complex character system that allows you to customize to your heart’s content.
-It can be difficult to decide which Perks are most worthwhile, but these five stand out as ones that every player needs.
+Cyberpunk 2077 comes with a complex character system that allows you to customize to your heart’s content.
+It can be difficult to decide which Perks are the most worthwhile, but these five stand out as ones that every player needs.

 While these can be helpful for most playstyles, in the end, your Perk decisions will come down to the way you decide to play Cyberpunk 2077.